dane-anderson/nyc-subway-analysis/README.md

 # 🚇 NYC Subway Ridership Analysis
+👉 Key insight: NYC subway ridership collapsed ~90% in March 2020 and has not fully recovered to pre-pandemic levels.
 Data-driven analysis of New York City subway ridership trends, focusing on the impact of COVID-19 and long-term recovery patterns.

----

-## 🧠 What It Does

-This project analyzes NYC subway ridership data to identify trends, disruptions, and recovery patterns over time.

 ---